 3.9 Good Samaritan Responsibilities

 All students are expected to protect the well-being of fellow students and others wherever events occur.
 If a person needs emergency medical attention, particularly resulting from the use of alcohol or other drugs, students are expected to call an ambulance or other appropriate emergency response personnel (ambulance, police, fire, etc.) to gain that assistance.
-Students/student organizations who fail to respond appropriately may be subject to serious university sanctions and may potentially be subject to additional civil and/or criminal liability.
+Students/student organizations who fail to respond appropriately may be subject to serious University sanctions and may potentially be subject to additional civil and/or criminal liability.

 Students who appropriately report will not be subject to the Student Conduct process for charges related to alcohol or drug use, nor will the incident become part of the student’s conduct record.
-However, all students [including the student(s) needing assistance and reporter(s)] may be required to have an educational meeting with university personnel.
+However, all students [including the student(s) needing assistance and reporter(s)] may be required to have an educational meeting with University personnel.
 This protection may not apply if other conduct violations occurred within the same incident.
 This protection will only apply once in a two year period.
 Subsequent incidents will not be eligible for protection under this policy.

 3.10 Smoking

-Smoking, including the use of electronic cigarettes, is prohibited on the North Dakota State University grounds and in university buildings, residence halls, apartments and enclosed structures.
+Smoking, including the use of electronic cigarettes, is prohibited on the NDSU grounds and in University buildings, residence halls, apartments and enclosed structures.
 (NDSU Policy 153, Smoke-Free Facilities)

 3.11 Animals

 With the exception of animals authorized by NDSU Disability Services or those defined as service animals under the Americans with Disability Act (ADA), privately owned animals are prohibited inside campus buildings, with the exception of fish.
 Animals in outdoor areas must be on a leash, must be under control of the owners or their designees at all times and should not be left unattended.
-Owners are responsible for any health or safety issues that may arise concerning the presence of these animals on university properties and at NDSU outdoor sponsored or supervised events.
+Owners are responsible for any health or safety issues that may arise concerning the presence of these animals on University properties and at NDSU outdoor sponsored or supervised events.
 Questions may be directed to the Facilities Management Director, Thorson Maintenance Center, 701-231-7911.
 See NDSU Policy 100.2, Use of Service and Assistance Animals, for further information.

 3.12 Intellectual Property Infringement